Want to learn more about the doctors at VitalPet? Details on our doctors, as well as the locations where they practice, are listed below.f

 Dr. Timothy Thompson practices at Hope Animal Clinic

-Timothy Thompson, D.V.M. graduated from Texas A&M University College of Veterinary Medicine in 1994.
+Dr. Timothy Thompson graduated from Texas A&M University’s College of Veterinary Medicine in 1994.
 He has owned and operated Hope Animal Clinic for many years.
 Dr. Thompson practices mixed animal medicine and is certified by the University of Pennsylvania in PennHIP evaluation and treatment.
 He is also USDA certified and experienced in herd certification and evaluation.
-An avid outdoorsman, Dr. Thompson enjoys boating, hunting and fishing
+An avid outdoorsman, Dr. Thompson enjoys boating, hunting and fishing in his free time.

 Partner, Medical Director